nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 * ``HeFrameExchangeManager`` adds support for the transmission and reception of multi-user frames via DL OFDMA and UL OFDMA, as detailed below.

+FrameExchangeManager classes may have attributes controlling the frame exchange sequences they handle.
+For instance, the ``FrameExchangeManager`` base class has a **ProtectedIfResponded** attribute to enable/disable RTS/CTS protection for stations that have already responded to a frame requiring acknowledgment in the same TXOP, even if such frame had not been protected by RTS/CTS.

 .. _wifi-mu-ack-sequences:

 MAC queues